Community Fund Investment

 Legal Services for Veterans & Military Families LSHV will offer free comprehensive civil legal services to veterans & military family members living in Dutchess & Orange County, across a range of its practice areas: Housing/Eviction and Foreclosure Prevention & Intensive STEHP Casework Services; Domestic Violence/Family Law; Disability Law; Elder Law; LGBTQ; Public Benefits/Income Stabilization; Veterans & Military Families Law.

 Hudson River Housing, Inc.

-VetZero Program (formerly VIP) provides housing assistance to address the needs of low-income veterans who are homeless or are at imminent risk of homelessness.
-Services are meant to ensure that veterans are quickly and stably housed and include outreach, housing location/counseling, and assistance with initial housing costs, transportation, and service linkages to help them sustain housing.
+VetZero Program HRH's VetZero Program (formerly VIP) provides housing assistance to address the needs of low-income veterans who are homeless or are at imminent risk of homelessness.
+Services are meant to ensure that veterans are quickly and stably housed and include outreach, housing location/counseling, assistance with initial housing costs, transportation, and service linkages to help them sustain housing.

 A free, confidential, multilingual service to assist the public in finding the answers to a variety of Health and Human Services related questions.
 It is open 365 days a year, 24 hours a day.

 Is an indicator project and resource that assesses our Mid-Hudson Valley region to quantify strengths and challenges, and help determine priorities and launch community-wide discussions about improving quality of life.